Speakers League is a great fit for all of these types of organizations and individuals.

 Most extracurricular activities cost parents $10 to $20 per hour per child.
 Depending on your location, clientele, and expenses, it is not unreasonable to charge between $10 and $25 per meeting per member.
 A modest dues structure might be $50 as a one-time-registration/materials fee and $30 per month for two meetings per month.

-Many charter holders offer financial aid for children that could not otherwise participate, but they also usually require that families make some contribution toward the dues.
+Many clubs offer financial aid for children that could not otherwise participate, but they also usually require that families make some contribution toward the dues.

-There is more information on this topic in “Getting Started,” our free download, available here.
+There is more information on this topic in the “Chairperson’s Guide.”

 Members help set up the meeting room.
-The meetings begin with a short business session where we acknowledge guests and run through any housekeeping items.
-Parents are welcome to stay and watch throughout.
+The meetings begin with a short business session where guests are acknowledged and housekeeping items run through.
+It is not uncommon for parents to be welcome to stay and watch throughout.

 The meeting is then turned over to the day’s MC (Master of Ceremonies) who is in charge of introducing segments of the meeting and key participants.